verot/class.upload.php/README.md

 This class manages file uploads for you.
 In short, it manages the uploaded file, and allows you to do whatever you want with the file, especially if it is an image, and as many times as you want.

 It is the ideal class to quickly integrate file upload in your site.
 If the file is an image, you can convert, resize, crop it in many ways.
 You can also apply filters, add borders, text, watermarks, etc...
 That's all you need for a gallery script for instance.
-Supported formats are PNG, JPG, GIF and BMP.
+Supported formats are PNG, JPG, GIF, WEBP and BMP.

 You can also use the class to work on local files, which is especially useful to use the image manipulation features.
 The class also supports Flash uploaders and XMLHttpRequest.